How To Protect Your Kiln Shelf From Melting Glaze

 If you just bought your kiln or if you’re using someone else’s, you want to be careful not to damage the kiln shelf.

 No one wants to scrape, chisel, or grind glaze off the self or have to buy a new one.
 There are several ways to protect your shelf and your pottery from melting glaze.
-Follow along as I show you some basic tips you should use to protect your shelves.
+Follow along as I show you some basic tips to protect your shelves.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.